-We propose a layered API for modular robots where AI plays a key role enhancing primitives at diferent levels, making robots more capable.
+We propose a layered API for modular robots where AI plays a key role enhancing primitives at different levels and making robots more capable.

 Aimed for researchers with interest in exploring how Deep Learning can empower robots.
 This layer provides a variety of techniques (mainly for Reinforcement Learning and for Supervised Learning) built on top basic primitives powered by TensorFlow.
 All these techniques connect with the underlying layer that interoperates with ROS.
 A roboticists' approach to AI.